 Free range meat and ideally grass fed is very important because animals like cows, pigs and chicken are NOT designed to eat a diet a predominantly grains.
 When that is what they are fed it alters that fatty acid profile of the animal, making it far less healthy for humans.
 We are seeing a huge rise in inflammatory diseases and we also know that excessive grains in animals and humans cause inflammation.

 Herbicides and pesticides are known to kill pests but they also destroy and contaminate the soil in which we grow our food.
 Don’t kid yourself that these aren’t ending up on our plates.
 Even in trace amounts they are dangerous.
-One common type is glyphosates, a broad-spectrum systemic herbicide, including Monsanto’s round up.
-There is more and more evidence to say that these kinds of herbicides and pesticides are linked to cancer, birth defects, hormonal imbalances and serious neurotoxicity (poisoning of the brain).
+One common type is glyphosate, a broad-spectrum systemic herbicide, including Monsanto’s Round Up.
+There is more and more evidence to say that these kinds of herbicides and pesticides are linked to cancer, birth defects, hormonal imbalances and serious neuro-toxicity (poisoning of the brain).

 2. Cut out processed food (things with a nutrition panel)